wjb108/Order-System/README.md

 #### MVP

-- Render taco products data on page
+- Render menu items from AirTable database
-- Allow user to add taco to shopping cart with counter
+- Allow user to add tacos to shopping cart with counter
+- Summary order page, can modify order quantity, and submit order
-- Submit order
+- Receipt of order
+- Kitchen view of all orders

 #### PostMVP

-- U taco
-- D taco
 - useContext hook
 - Stripe integration